 Yes.
-Your letter will outline a broad reason for rejection, however if you would like more detailed feedback then please contact the ABCT office to arrange a telephone conversation.
+Your letter will outline a broad reason for rejection, however if you would like to have a conversation then please contact the team to arrange a telephone call.

-Our Trustees meet quarterly.
+Our Directors meet quarterly.
 We aim for all applicants to receive a letter to confirm the decision in approximately 3 months after the application deadline they have applied for.

 There is no required fallow period and you can reapply towards the end of your current grant.
 You can apply for the deadline 12 months after the last deadline you applied to.

 Although there is no fallow period and you have previously been successful in applying to us, this does not guarantee that your next application will be successful.

 We expect grantholders to keep us updated on significant changes within your organisation.
 This is to ensure that we can support you in the best way possible, and also that we fulfil our own financial and governance requirements.

 Significant organisational changes could encompass a range of things and the below list is intended to give some examples of what these might be.
 If you are in any doubt, please contact the team.

 Examples of organisational changes that we would expect to be informed of: